Skip to content

 What Is Base64 Encoding?

-A plain-English explanation of Base64 encoding, common uses, and why it is not encryption.
+A plain-English explanation of Base64 encoding, common uses, examples, limits, and why it is not encryption.

 Direct Answer